shane062/Database_Design_Project/README.md

 1. Create a new datebase named **database_g18** in PhpMyAdmin
 2. Import the sql file into your PhpMyAdmin
 3. Put the folder in your computer htdocs folder
+4. Set your PhpMyAdmin's hostname, username and password in **server.php**.
-4. Activate Apache and MySQL in XAMPP.
+5. Activate Apache and MySQL in XAMPP.
-5. Try it.
+6. Try it.

 ## Login Sample
 **Database Admin**